Gitstar-OC/Image-Editor/README.md

 # Image Editor

-A simple codeblock that can be used in nextjs edit the images in similar way to the ones we can edit in figma.
+A simple website which lets you upload, edit and export image in the style of figma but without wasting a lot of time to create a new project.
+Short links are the below ones.